numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 ncu
 ```

-update the version numbers in *package.json* manually or using
+update the version numbers in *package.json* manually OR use

 ```
 ncu -u